How to Stage Your Zoom BackgroundMay 22, 2020

 I use my hands to talk a lot, but this can be distracting on video.
 Limit your hand gestures and try to keep them in your lap.
 This is a tough one for me!
 One tip is to fold your hands together so it will take more effort to move them.

 The movement of your camera and yourself can also be distracting.
-If you are using your phone, put it on a stand, rather than holding it in your hand.
+If you are using your phone, put it on a tripod or stand, rather than holding it in your hand.
 Avoid sitting in a swivel or rocking chair that creates movement.

 Most distance meeting apps automatically boost the volume and highlight the person who is speaking.
 Your microphone will pick up the shuffling of papers or a cough, and the app may interpret that sound as a signal to push your volume and image forward.
 This can be very annoying for others and make it difficult to hear the person who has the floor.